About 96th of October Editions

 2) The author’s work has appeared in 96th of October.
 This is easily managed, retroactively, since a book we accept can have an excerpt appear in the magazine.

-We publish and sell our books through Amazon, with our logo on the title page, but the copyright remains exclusively the author’s The book will be made through a Kindle Direct Publishing account which belongs to the author and all royalties will go to the author.
+We publish and sell our books through Amazon, with our logo on the title page, but the copyright remains exclusively the author’s The book will be made through Kindle Direct Publishing, and all royalties will go to the author.
+Copies of the book will be available to the author at cost.
 If you can interest a bigger publisher in your work, you will be free to place the title under contract with them.
 We think this a less likely scenario, because bigger publishers are not interested in books that are actually good, and thus unlikely to sell to a very wide demographic.
 And we stand behind our authors in perpetuity: we do not drop, pulp or remainder work because it did not “make margin.”

 Advantages